|

 has armed them with the power of the sword, for the defence and encouragement of

 them that are good, and for the punishment of evil doers.
+23.2 It is lawful for

 Christians to accept and execute the office of a magistrate, when called